Tax breaks on superannuation are expensive, unfair, and unsustainable.

 Brendan Coates

-Brendan is the Economic Policy Program Director at Grattan Institute, where he leads our work on tax and transfer system reform, retirement incomes and superannuation, housing, macroeconomics, and migration.
-Brendan is a former macro-financial economist with the World Bank in Indonesia, and consulted to the Bank in Latin America.
-He previously worked in a number of roles with the Australian Treasury.
+Brendan Coates is the Housing and Economic Security Program Director at Grattan Institute, where he leads Grattan’s work on retirement incomes and superannuation, housing, and macroeconomics.
+He is a former macro-financial economist with the World Bank in Indonesia and consulted to the Bank in Latin America.

 Joey Moloney